aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/README.md

 The following table provides a sample cost breakdown for components in the guidance in the US East (N. Virginia) Region for one month.

 Assuming the following variables:
-- Processing 259.2 million events per month = 100 events per second
+- 100 1kb game events recieved and processed per second = 259.2 million events per month
-- Requests batched by 100 (100kb batched) per API request = 2,592,000 requests (1 request per second)
+- Requests batched by 100 (100kb batched) per API request = 2,592,000 requests per month (1 request per second)
-- 100 queries per day scanning 100mb avg each 2DPU 2 minute ETL jobs (If using Data Lake)
+- 100 queries per day scanning 100mb per query on average
+- 2 DPU Glue ETL jobs running for 2 minutes per day when using a Hive data lake as the data stack
 - 0.01GB of entries in DynamoDB
 - 259GB data (259 million 1kb entries)

-Cost consists of the API component, data platform (choose between hive data lake, iceberg data lake, and redshift), optional real-time kinesis data stream, and optional real-time analytics.
-To enable Redshift data platform or real-time analytics, the kinesis data stream must also be enabled.
+The cost estimate consists of the required API component and choice of data stack (choose between Apache Hive data lake, Apache Iceberg data lake, and Amazon Redshift).
+There are optional configurations to enable a real-time Amazon Kinesis Data Stream and real-time analytics.
+To use Amazon Redshift as the data stack or real-time analytics, the Amazon Kinesis Data Stream must also be enabled.

 **NOTE:** These are rough estimates only, and even though they are calculated with a very pessimistic approach, there can always be some costs that are not fully covered here.
 You always need to do your own testing and estimates.